netfocusinc/argh/README.md

 ### Installing

-There are three methods of installing Argh.
+There are two methods of installing Argh.
 Composer is recommended.

 1. Composer
 2. Phar (PHP Archive)
-2. Github

-More detailed instructions can be found at [Argh Installation Instructions](https://www.netfocusinc.com/argh#install)
+More detailed instructions can be found at [Argh Installation Instructions](https://github.com/netfocusinc/argh/wiki/Installation)

 #### Composer Installation